On Air Now

 1. Hamish MacCunn's one glorious success

 He might be the very definition of a one-hit wonder, but what a hit it was.
 Hamish MacCunn's stirring musical portrait of his nation is an evergreen classic, still as exciting today as it ever has been.
+It's an extraordinary piece and perfectly evokes the country's landscape.

 2. Nicola Benedetti in general